315+ Telescopes Ranked

 The C8 is an SCT, or Schmidt-Cassegrain Telescope.
 The SCT telescopes use a corrector plate in the front, an extremely fast primary mirror, and a convex secondary mirror.

-The advantage of the SCT design is that it makes the tube length extremely short thanks to the fast f/2 primary mirror in the C8.
-But the actual focal ratio of the telescope is f/10 after reflecting off of the secondary mirror.
+The advantage of the SCT design is that it makes the tube length extremely short thanks to the fast f/2 primary mirror, as in the case of the C8.
+But the true focal ratio of the telescope is f/10 after reflecting off of the secondary mirror.

 The Evolution 8, as the name suggests, is a telescope with an 8” (200mm) aperture.
 This is an ideal aperture size for beginning astronomers or those who want something portable yet with decent views.
-8 inches is not likely to reveal great detail on dimmer objects, especially galaxies, so this telescope is more suited to nebulae, star clusters, planets, etc., which are all relatively bright objects.
+But I’d still warn you that 8 inches is not likely to reveal great detail on dimmer objects, especially galaxies, so this telescope is more suited to nebulae, star clusters, planets, etc., which are all relatively bright objects.

 Buy Evolution 8 from HighPoint

-The focal ratio of f/10 leads to a focal length of 2000 mm (Focal Length = Focal Ratio x Aperture Diameter).
-This is a very long focal length for such a small telescope and is a great feature for planetary observing.
-This can make it tricky at times for wide-field observing.
+The focal ratio of f/10 leads to a focal length of 2000 mm (Focal Length = Focal Ratio (10) x Aperture Diameter (200 mm), which is a very long focal length for such a compact telescope.
+The high magnifications due to the such long focal lengths are a great feature when I use it for planetary observing.
+On the other hand, the resulting narrow field of view does make it tricky at times for me to do wide-field observation.
 But for most targets, I find this to not be a problem.

 The C8 has built-in HyperStar compatibility.
-This means that if you purchase Starizona’s Hyperstar corrector, you can remove the secondary mirror and put the Hyperstar in its place to do astrophotography at f/2 focal ratio with a cooled astrophotography camera.
+This means that if you purchase Starizona’s Hyperstar corrector, you can remove the secondary mirror and put the Hyperstar in its place to do astrophotography at f/2 focal ratio with the help of a cooled astrophotography camera.

 The Included Medium-Quality Eyepieces

-Being Plossls, they have a small apparent field of view, which means you will only see a small circle when looking through the eyepiece.
-Eyepieces with a larger field of view are typically more immersive, as the area filled with light is larger and takes up more of your sight.
+Being Plossls, they have a small apparent field of view, which means I only see a small circle when looking through the eyepiece.
+Eyepieces with a larger field of view are typically more immersive, as the area filled with light is larger and takes up more of my sight.

 The included eyepieces may be able to get you started observing, but you will most likely want to upgrade fairly soon after you purchase the scope.